wazeekhaja-bit/TF-File-store-bot/README.md

 ### Credits

+- Telegram channel<a href="https://t.me/tech_freak_tamil">Click here</a>
 - Thanks To Dan For His Awsome [Libary](https://github.com/pyrogram/pyrogram)
 - Our Support Group Members

 ### Licence
 [![GNU GPLv3 Image](https://www.gnu.org/graphics/gplv3-127x51.png)](http://www.gnu.org/licenses/gpl-3.0.en.html)

-[FILE-SHARING-BOT](https://github.com/CodeXBotz/File-Sharing-Bot/) is Free Software: You can use, study share and improve it at your will.
+[FILE-SHARING-BOT](https://github.com/Techfreak555/TF-File-store-bot) is Free Software: You can use, study share and improve it at your will.
 Specifically you can redistribute and/or modify it under the terms of the [GNU General Public License](https://www.gnu.org/licenses/gpl.html) as published by the Free Software Foundation, either version 3 of the License, or